Sanjeev–Darshan

 Sanjeev–Darshan is a film song composer duo in the Bollywood film industry of India.
 The duo derives its name from the first names of its two principals, Sanjeev Rathod and Darshan Rathod.
-Sanjeev and Darshan are the sons of the late Hindi film song composer Shravan Rathod, who himself paired with music director Nadeem as all-time great music director duo Nadeem-Shravan.
+Sanjeev and Darshan are the sons of the Hindi film song composer Shravan Rathod, who himself paired with music director Nadeem as all-time great music director duo Nadeem-Shravan.
 Their first released soundtrack was for the 1999 film Mann.

 Early life

-Sanjeev and Darshan are sons of legendary Music Director Shri Shravan Rathod who is one half of the all-time great musical duo Nadeem-Shravan.

-Sanjeev was trained under Pandit Kallika Prasad, while younger brother Darshan picked up several instruments on his own.
+Sanjeev and Darshan are the sons of music director Shravan Rathod, one half of the composer duo Nadeem–Shravan.
+Sanjeev received formal training in Indian classical music under Pandit Kallika Prasad, while Darshan is largely self-taught and learned to play several musical instruments independently.

-Their grandfather, Pandit Chhaturbhuj Rathod was an avid promoter of classical as well as semi-classical music.

-Born to a musical family, singer Vinod Rathod and musician and singer Roop Kumar Rathod are their paternal uncles.
+They were born into a family with a strong musical background.
+Their grandfather, Pandit Chhaturbhuj Rathod, was associated with the promotion of classical and semi-classical music.
+Their paternal uncles are singer Vinod Rathod and singer-composer Roop Kumar Rathod.